pfheatwole/thesis/source/canopy_geometry.rst

     and the goal is to position some other point on the chord, then position is coupled to the chord length.
 Scale should not be coupled to position.

+..
+Introduce my general parametrization of a chord surface

 * How can those limitations be eliminated?

   * Present the general form of the leading edge derived in